xtuml/training/courses/System Modeling with the xtUML Editor/Execution/Viewing-Debug-Information/View Debug Information Quiz.md

 __Type:__ Radio Buttons

-__Question:__ Which of the following model elements can be triggered from the Session Explorer?
+__Question:__ Which of the following model element activities can be triggered from the Session Explorer?

 __Choices:__
   - A: Class Operations